Stack Exchange: Technologies used

 Stack Exchange uses IIS, SQL Server, and the ASP.NET framework, all from a single code base for every Stack Exchange site (except Area 51, which runs off a fork of the Stack Overflow code base).
 Blogs formerly used WordPress, but they have been discontinued.
 The team also uses Redis, HAProxy and Elasticsearch.

 Stack Exchange tries to stay up to date with the newest technologies from Microsoft, usually using the latest releases of any given framework.
 The code is primarily written in C# ASP.NET MVC using the Razor View Engine.
 The preferred IDE is Visual Studio and the data layers uses Dapper for data access.

 The site makes use of URL slugs in addition to numeric identifiers for question URLs.

 Site creation process

-Every new site created in the Stack Exchange Network goes through a detailed review process on a site called Area 51, that is consisting of four steps:
+Every new site created in the Stack Exchange Network goes through a detailed review process on a site called Area 51, that consists of four steps: